xonq/tutorials/funannotate.md

 zcat <SET1_READ_1>.fq.gz <SETn_READ_1>.fq.gz | gzip > <OME>_1.fq.gz
 ```

+Repeat this for the other sets of reads and input the results (`<OME>_n.fq.gz`)
+into `-l/-r` in the command below.

-Then, to update your annotation with the paired end transcript reads (use the standard singularity submission scripts to submit as a job):
+To update your annotation with the paired end transcript reads (use the standard singularity submission scripts to submit as a job):

 ```
 funannotate update -f <SORTED_MASKED>.fa \